Millennial AI

 By month 5, from a standing start

-The brand entered the engagement entirely dependent on Meta spend, with no fallback if CPMs rose or the algorithm shifted.
-It exited with a growing organic channel that compounds independently of ad spend, ingredient hub pages cited by a skincare YouTube channel with a meaningful audience, and a founder who now describes the business as a content-driven skincare company rather than an ad-funded product catalogue.
+The brand came in entirely dependent on Meta spend with no fallback if CPMs rose or the algorithm shifted.
+It left with a growing organic channel that compounds independently of ad spend, ingredient hub pages that got picked up by a skincare YouTube channel with 120K subscribers, and a founder who now calls the business a content-driven skincare company rather than an ad-funded product catalogue.

 I thought we needed to fix our ads.
 Millennial AI showed me the ads were a symptom.
 The real problems were site speed, zero organic presence, and a Google penalty I didn't even know about.
 Five months later we have an organic channel growing faster than paid ever did.